 Lip Cancer

-Lip cancer is a type of oral (mouth) cancer.
-It develops from the hairless and pinkish parts of the lip.
-The most common of these cancers are squamous cell carcinoma of the lip.
+Lip cancer is a type of mouth cancer.
+It develops from the hairless and pinkish parts of the lips.
+The most common of these cancers is squamous cell carcinoma of the lip.
 Squamous cell carcinoma of the lip develops from thin, flat squamous cells.

 Lip cancers are most common on the lower lip.
 The cause of lip cancer is unknown.
 In the development of lip cancer, sun exposure, tobacco use, alcohol consumption, and a weakened immune system are important risk factors.
 Lip cancers give signs and symptoms in the early stages.
 Because the lips are in a prominent position on the face.
 Avoiding risk factors is important in lip cancer prevention.